In vivo data available (human)

 - Because of the improved precision, achieving statistical significance in assessing the efficacy of a drug would require smaller samples.

-- The present method is more automated than existing methods.
+- The present method is semi-automated.

 - The method is more precise and sensitive than existing methods, thus providing more reliable statistical analysis and improved planning in treatment regimen.